|

 25. Schr.
 Ranger, Capt.
 Fernald, for Newbury Port.

-Mr. Printer,
+Mr. PRINTER,

-I know of scarcely any entertainment, derived from desultory
+I know of scarcely any entertainment,

-reading, greater than the comparisons that occasionally arise in our minds,
+derived from desultory reading, greater than the comparisons that occasionally

-between characters and events of former times, when analogous to recent
+arise in our minds, between characters and events of former times, when

-scenes, which it preceded by more than half a century.
+descriptive of scenes, which it preceded by more than half a century.

-Irene. - Act.
-I. [heading]
+IRENE. - Act.
+I.

 Yet Greece enjoys no gleam of transient hope,